Skip to main content

 Use the Market Approach if your role maps cleanly to a single occupation and you don't spend significant time on lower-value tasks.
 This is less common for small S-corp owners but it does happen, particularly in professional services where the owner's primary function is their licensed profession.

 What about the Income Approach?
-The Income Approach (Independent Investor Test) asks whether a hypothetical investor in your company would consider the salary reasonable given the return on their investment.
+The Income Approach (Independent Investor Test) — articulated by Judge Posner in Exacto Spring Corp. v.
+Commissioner, 196 F.3d 833 (7th Cir.
+1999) — asks whether a hypothetical investor in your company would consider the salary reasonable given the return on their investment.
+In that case, the court reasoned that investors who could have expected a 13% return were instead earning about 20% even after the owner's pay, which created a presumption that the compensation was reasonable.
 It's most relevant for capital-intensive businesses where significant revenue comes from assets and equipment rather than the owner's labor, or when comparable wage data is unavailable.
-WageProof now supports the Income Approach for CPA accounts — it requires Fair Market Value data and is available at every CPA tier.
-For most small, owner-operated S-corps, the Cost and Market approaches are the starting point, but CPAs can add the Income Approach for additional defensibility.
+For most small, owner-operated S-corps, the Cost and Market approaches are the starting point, but tax pros can add the Income Approach for additional defensibility.
 See the methodology page for details on how it works.

 Why running both approaches matters